brpandey/leetcode-notes/sys-design/hacking/32_autocomplete.md

 represents a character of the search string.
 The trie starts with a root node, and as the user types a character, the traversal proceeds further down the trie.
 When a user finishes typing and enters the search phrase, that node is considered a terminal node, and the phrase's frequency in the counter is incremented.
-The following diagram shows Error!
-Reference source not f ound.a visualization of what traversing down a trie looks like if the user types "sys."
+The following diagram shows a visualization of what traversing down a trie looks like if the user types "sys."
 As the user continues to type, the top search terms change to match the prefix of what has been type so far.

 ![](imgs/0084.jpg)

-One of the requirements for autocomplete is that the results must be provided in real-time, which usually means a latency lower than 100 milliseconds.
+One of the requirements for autocomplete is that the results must be provided in real-time, *which usually means a latency lower than 100 milliseconds*.

 This requirement means that the system can't look up the top search terms after the user has entered the search but instead must hold the lists of the most frequent search terms at each node.

 If the nodes did not hold the list of top search phrases, all children nodes of a node would need to be traversed to find the top search phrases.

-Here are variable descriptions for a trie implementation.
+Here are code variable descriptions for a trie implementation.

-* terminal nodes = the trie node of the completed search phrase
+* terminal node = the trie node of the completed search phrase
 * k = the number of top search results to track
 * query = the partial search string that ends at the node, aka. the "prefix"
 * top_queries = the list of the top search phrases with the prefix of query
 * count = the frequency that query has been entered
 * children = a map that holds the next possible characters and their nodes

-TrieNode has a method to update the list of top searches-the terminal node, which contains the completed search phrase, is appended to the list and sorted.
+TrieNode has a method to update the list of top searches.
+The terminal node, which contains the completed search phrase, is appended to the list and sorted.
 To store the trie in a database, we could use the data models:

 ![](imgs/0085.jpg)